Burial Insurance On Blood Thinners: How Will Companies React

 While carriers will never require you to get a medical exam, they will check your prescription history and medical background to confirm your answers to the health questions.

-During the application process, you will be asked to allow the company to access your MIB and prescription history.
+You will be asked to allow the company to access your MIB and prescription history during the application process.
 This is done by collecting an e-signature.
 The company will then verify their findings with your answers to determine policy eligibility.

 Timeline of Filling Prescriptions

-Many companies will ask about when you first filled your prescription or when it was originally prescribed.
-Since each company reacts differently to each medication, it is best to work directly with an insurance specialist.
+Many companies will ask when you first filled your prescription or when it was initially prescribed.
+Since each company reacts differently to each medication, working directly with a final expense insurance specialist is best.

-Over 24 Months: Generally, most carriers will not care about your prescription if the first fill was over 2 years ago, even if you are still on it.
+Over 24 Months: Generally, most carriers will not care about your prescription if the first fill was over two years ago, even if you are still on it.

-12 – 24 Months: For some companies, this is where the higher rates and immediate coverage option kicks in.
+12 – 24 Months: This is where the higher rates and immediate coverage option kick in for some companies.
 For others, this is when a waiting period might apply.

-Under 12 Months: If the first fill of the prescription were within the last 12 months, certain carriers would issue a waiting period.
+Under 12 Months: If the first prescription fill were within the last 12 months, certain carriers would issue a waiting period.
 However, there are plenty of companies that do not care about blood thinners at all.

 Finding The Best Funeral Insurance On Blood Thinners

 Since each company has its own unique criteria for the plans they offer, there is not one particular company that is the best for everyone.